Health & Nutrition

 Nutritious and delicious, pulses are good for you and your health.

-And pulses have more than healthy carbohydrates.
+Pulses have more than healthy carbohydrates.
 They are high in protein — which can help maintain blood sugars between meals — potassium, and many other vitamins and minerals.
 Pulses are also low in fat and saturated fat and, as a plant-based food, have no cholesterol.
 For lower sodium options, use dried pulses and no-added sodium canned pulses.

 Pulses can also help heart health and may have role in helping with weight loss.